I am also available for teaching children (ages 7- 11) the basics of stop-motion animation in

 My goal is to spread the knowledge of stop-motion animation to people at a young age so they understand the mechanics of what they watch on television and can later appreciate it on a deeper level.

-I also believe animation has big arms and can be explored and utilized effectively at any age.
-It's always a rewarding experience seeing your own clay sculptures come to life in front of the camera, and it's my hope that my students get the same excitement I get when seeing an inanimate object start moving on its own.
+Animation has big arms and can be explored and utilized effectively at any age.
+It's always a rewarding experience seeing your own clay sculptures come to life in front of the camera.
+It's my hope that students get the same excitement I get when seeing an inanimate object move.

 This workshop has been the most successful for students that have an interest in art and is an especially wonderful opportunity for anyone seriously considering a career in animation.

 First I have the students create their own characters out of plasticine and then I have them think of a story that involves all their characters.
 After that, I show them a demo on how to animate and then we get animating collectively.
 Once the animation is done, I have the students record their own sound on top of their film.

 I have done this so far with elementary schools specifically, but am more than happy to teach children in their own comfortable environment.
 My workshops are best in groups of 4 and they normally last about 2 hours.

 Things I will bring: